alexbans13/ProductOS/SETUP.md

 The database schema has been created.
 All tables and RLS policies are in place.

+### Run Database Migrations

+1. Go to your Supabase dashboard: https://supabase.com/dashboard
+2. Navigate to SQL Editor
+3. Run the migration files in order:
+   - `supabase/migrations/001_initial_schema.sql` (already run)
+   - `supabase/migrations/002_add_project_image.sql` (adds image_url column to projects)

+### Set Up Storage Buckets

+You need to create two storage buckets for image uploads:

+1. **Create "project-images" bucket:**
+   - Go to Storage in your Supabase dashboard
+   - Click "New bucket"
+   - Name: `project-images`
+   - Public bucket: **Yes** (check this box)
+   - Click "Create bucket"

+2. **Create "avatars" bucket:**
+   - Go to Storage in your Supabase dashboard
+   - Click "New bucket"
+   - Name: `avatars`
+   - Public bucket: **Yes** (check this box)
+   - Click "Create bucket"

+Both buckets need to be public so images can be displayed in the app.

 ## Next Steps

 1. Set up Notion OAuth: